UoMCS/softeng/README.md

-This is the source for software engineering at the University of Manchester https://software-eng.netlify.app
+This is the source for software engineering at the University of Manchester This is the source for software engineering at the University of Manchester, https://studentnet.cs.manchester.ac.uk/ugt/COMP23311/syllabus/